Mercer University: Radio station

 Mercer established its first radio station as a physics class project in 1922.
 The call sign was WMAZ, which stood for "Watch Mercer Attain Zenith".
 The student-run station operated from the tower of Willingham Chapel until 1927 when Mercer gave WMAZ to the Macon Junior Chamber of Commerce.
 WMAZ was purchased by the Southeastern Broadcasting Company in 1935 and a television station added with the same call sign in 1953.
 The radio station was subsequently dropped, but the television station remains a CBS affiliate, WMAZ-TV Channel 13.

 Mercer and Georgia Public Broadcasting partnered in 2006 to create WMUM-FM, formerly WDCO-FM.
 The station provides local content to central Georgia public radio listeners from its broadcast studio on the Macon campus.
 The station's call sign was changed to WMUM-FM to identify the partnership with "Mercer University Macon".
 The studio, constructed in 2006, offers various media-related educational opportunities for Mercer students.

+Television station

+WMUB-LD, virtual channel 38 (UHF digital channel 31), is a low-powered France 24-affiliated television station owned by Mercer University and serving Macon, Georgia.
+WMUB-LD's transmitter is located along GA 87/US 23/US 129 ALT (Golden Isles Highway), along the Bibb–Twiggs county line.
+The station is available on all major cable providers in Central Georgia.

+The station had previously broadcast since 2010 as an affiliate of America One as WRWR-LD, operating from studios located on Radio Loop in Warner Robins.
+In late December 2011, WRWR-LD changed its affiliation to My Family TV.
+On November 1, 2013, and to Cozi TV.
+On March 31, 2014, Georgia Eagle Media donated WRWR-LD to Mercer University.
+Mercer planned to move WRWR's master control facilities and operations from its existing Warner Robins studio to a facility located on the Mercer University campus that currently houses the College Hill Alliance and Georgia Public Broadcasting television station WMUM-TV (channel 29).
+At midnight that day, WRWR-LD became an affiliate of MHz WorldView.

+In mid-July 2014, WRWR-LD changed its callsign to WMUB-LD.
+On January 1, 2016, WMUB-LD changed affiliation to France 24.
+The station carried Universal Sports on its second digital subchannel until January 1, 2012, when the network converted into a cable- and satellite-only network.
+On January 2, 2012, the station began carrying Tuff TV on its second digital subchannel (the network was dropped on March 31, 2014).
+On February 2, 2021, WMUB-LD transitioned from RF channel 38 to RF channel 31.

+The station's digital channel is multiplexed: